microwerx/gsbc-intro-web/labs/lab1-unix.md

 Search for the word `said` with `cat 98-0.txt | grep said`

 Count the number of times `said` is found with `cat 98-0.txt | grep -c said`

+## Editing the file with Vi

+`Vi` is a programmer's text editor.
+It is normally available on all Un*x systems.
+The slightly easier to use `nano` is also commonly available, but not as full featured.

+Let's prepare for this in next weeks class.
+Here is a YouTube video to help you learn Vi [Vim Basics in 8 minutes](https://www.youtube.com/watch?v=ggSyF1SVFr4).